rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 ### VII.
 Acronyms

-AACR2 *Anglo‐American Cataloguing Rules*, second edition
+* AACR2 *Anglo‐American Cataloguing Rules*, second edition
-BDRB *Bibliographic Description of Rare Books*
+* BDRB *Bibliographic Description of Rare Books*
-BIBCO Monographic Bibliographic Program of the PCC CC:DA Committee on Cataloging: Description and Access, Association for Library Collections and Technical Services, American Library Association
+* BIBCO Monographic Bibliographic Program of the PCC
+* CC:DA Committee on Cataloging: Description and Access, Association for Library Collections and Technical Services, American Library Association
-DCRB *Descriptive Cataloging of Rare Books*
+* DCRB *Descriptive Cataloging of Rare Books*
-DCRM Descriptive Cataloging of Rare Materials
+* DCRM Descriptive Cataloging of Rare Materials
-DCRM(B) *Descriptive Cataloging of Rare Materials (Books)* ISBD *International Standard Bibliographic Description* ISBD(A) *International Standard Bibliographic Description for Older Monographic Publications (Antiquarian)*
+* DCRM(B) *Descriptive Cataloging of Rare Materials (Books)*
+* ISBD *International Standard Bibliographic Description*
+* ISBD(A) *International Standard Bibliographic Description for Older Monographic Publications (Antiquarian)*
-LC Library of Congress
+* LC Library of Congress
-LCRI *Library of Congress Rule Interpretations*
+* LCRI *Library of Congress Rule Interpretations*
-PCC Program for Cooperative Cataloging
+* PCC Program for Cooperative Cataloging
-RBMS Rare Books and Manuscripts Section, Association of College and Research Libraries, American Library Association RDA *Resource Description and Access*
+* RBMS Rare Books and Manuscripts Section, Association of College and Research Libraries, American Library Association
+* RDA *Resource Description and Access*

-VIII.
+### VIII.
 Examples and notes

-VIII.1.
+#### VIII.1.
 Examples.

 The examples are not in themselves prescriptive, but are meant to provide a model of reliable application and interpretation of the rule in question.
 A word, phrase, element, or entire area may be illustrated; ISBD punctuation is given as needed only for the portion illustrated.

-VIII.2.
+#### VIII.2.
 Notes.

-The instructions and guidelines in area 7 are written in imperative form.
-This does not imply that all notes are required; on the contrary, most notes INTRODUCTION
-Descriptive 20 Cataloging of Rare Materials (Books) are not (see 7A1.5).
-Consult the other areas of DCRM(B) in order to ascertain what is required and what is optional in any given situation (see 7A1).
+The instructions and guidelines in area 7 XXLINKXX are written in imperative form.
+This does not imply that all notes are required; on the contrary, most notes are not (see 7A1.5 XXLINKXX).
+Consult the other areas of DCRM(B) in order to ascertain what is required and what is optional in any given situation (see 7A1 XXLINKXX).
 The conventions for notes included as part of the examples are as follows.

- “Note” indicates that the note is required if applicable.
+* “Note” indicates that the note is required if applicable.
- “Optional note” indicates that the note is not required.
+* “Optional note” indicates that the note is not required.
 The labeling of a note as “optional” in these rules carries no judgment about its importance (see introductory section IV); certain notes designated as “optional” may in fact be almost universally applied.
- “Local note” indicates a note describing copy‐specific information not affecting areas 1‐6 that is required if applicable (see 7B19).
-It must be clearly identified as a local note according to the provisions of 7B19.1.1.
-Copyspecific information that does affect areas 1‐6, such as basing the description on an imperfect copy (see 0B2.2), is required and recorded in a general note.
+* “Local note” indicates a note describing copy‐specific information not affecting areas 1‐6 that is required if applicable (see 7B19 XXLINKXX).
+It must be clearly identified as a local note according to the provisions of 7B19.1.1 XXLINKXX.
+Copy specific information that does affect areas 1‐6, such as basing the description on an imperfect copy (see 0B2.2 XXLINKXX), is required and recorded in a general note.
- “Optional local note” indicates that the note describing copy‐specific information is not required.
+*“Optional local note” indicates that the note describing copy‐specific information is not required.
- “Comment” prefaces details needed to adequately explain the example, and are not to be confused with notes appearing within the bibliographical description.
+*“Comment” prefaces details needed to adequately explain the example, and are not to be confused with notes appearing within the bibliographical description.

 IX.
 Integrity of the copy
 IX.1.
 Defects and sophistication
 A greater vulnerability to damage, defect, and loss means that rare materials,